Pattie Ruffner Jacobs: Life

 When speaking before the United States House of Representatives in 1915, Jacobs invoked the legacy of white women who had proved their "worthiness and trustworthiness" through their loyalty to the South "50 years ago"—alluding to white women's continued allegiance to the Confederacy in 1865, the year of the end of the Civil War and the abolition of slavery.
 Metaphorically standing on the shoulders of these women, Jacobs argued to her fellow Democrats in the audience that "in my own State of Alabama there are 142,000 more white women than negro women so that if the wish of the southern people is to maintain white supremacy, according to Chief Justice Walter Clark of North Carolina, the white women of these States must at least be elevated to the same political plane as the negro men."

 Jacobs and her colleagues nearly succeeded in putting a statewide suffrage referendum on the ballot in 1915, but opponents played up fears that giving women the vote would increase the political power of African Americans.
 The AESA then turned its efforts toward promoting a national suffrage amendment.

 Jacobs was elected as an officer in the National Equal Suffrage Association in 1915.
 After the passage of the 19th Amendment, Jacobs led the transition of her local organizations into Leagues of Women Voters.
-She also became national secretary for the National League of Women Voters.
+In 1927, she became national secretary for the National League of Women Voters.

 Jacobs led efforts toward other socially-progressive laws as well, such as a failed attempt to establish an 8-hour work day.
 Presidents Herbert Hoover and Franklin Roosevelt recognized her leadership with appointments to various commissions, such as the Consumer Advisory Board of the National Recovery Administration and as a spokeswoman for the Tennessee Valley Authority.
-In 1933 she was the first woman appointed to the Democratic National Committee from Alabama, a position she held until her death two years later.
+In 1933 she was the first woman appointed to the Democratic National Committee from Alabama, a position she held until her death two years later on December 22, 1935.